ahmadaminnin/cow_tracker/README.md

 <p align="center"><img src="data/helpers/cowtracker2.gif"\></p>

-### Reference
+### Reference and Credit

-   Huge shoutout goes to The AI Guy for creating the yolov4-tensorflow-deepsort for this repository as reference:
+   Huge shoutout and credit goes to The AI Guy for creating the yolov4-tensorflow-deepsort for this repository's reference:
   * [yolov4-deepsort](https://github.com/theAIGuysCode/yolov4-deepsort)

 ### Contact